The sleeping bank deposit customer - It is time to wake-up

-Summary: The Stoic’s Arbitrage wake-up alert - For much of 2022, deposit rates have been increasing.
+Summary: The Stoic’s Arbitrage wake-up alert - For much of 2022 and continuing in 2023, deposit rates have been increasing.
 Has your bank been increasing deposit rates with the market?
 Have you checked?
 If your bank's deposit rates are not in line with those at the top of the market, this means they are hoping you are asleep.
 A sleeping customer profits the bank at the customer’s expense.

 This article provides an easy-to-implement deposit account management approach.
 The goal is to help you be a good steward of your resources.